Vanilla-OS/website/index.md

         <div class="hero-text">
             <h2>Choice.</h2>
             <p>Your system, your choices.</p>
             <p>Vanilla OS is an operating system that respects your choices.
-You are in control, always.</p>
+You are always in control.</p>
-            <p>From the first start, you can choose which package format to use in Vanilla OS (Flatpak, Nix, Appimage ...).
-You choose, and Vanilla OS will take care of the rest, allowing you to get started without any problems.</p>
+            <p>At the initial start, you can choose which package format(s) you want to use in Vanilla OS (Flatpak, Nix, Appimage ...).
+You choose, and Vanilla OS will take care of the rest, allowing you to get started without any difficulties.</p>
         </div>
         <div class="hero-image" data-scroll>
             <img class="animate-on-scroll" data-animation="fadeInRight" src="/assets/images/home-pkgs.png" alt="" />